Gromov-Witten and Welschinger invariants of del Pezzo varieties: Proofs of main results

 \section{Proofs of main results}

-\subsection{Proof of Theorem \ref{Theorem1-GW}}
+\subsection{Proof of Theorem~\ref{Theorem1-GW}}

-\begin{remark} By Proposition \ref{Prop-why.degree.is.678} and Proposition \ref{Prop-Kollar}, we can degenerate the problem of computing genus-$0$ Gromov-Witten invariants in del Pezzo varieties of dimension three into that of dimension two. \end{remark} Remind about our hypotheses and notations: \begin{itemize} \item $X$ is a del Pezzo variety of dimension three such that $\ker(\psi) \cong \Z$, where $\Sigma\in |-\frac{1}{2}K_X|$ is any non-singular surface and $\psi:H_2(\Sigma;\Z)\twoheadrightarrow H_2(X;\Z)$ induced by the inclusion $\Sigma\hookrightarrow X$; \item $\mathcal{Q}$ is a pencil of surfaces in the linear system $|-\frac{1}{2}K_X|$ whose base locus is $E$; \item $E\subset X$ is an elliptic curve realizing the homology class $\frac{1}{4}K^2_X$. \end{itemize}
+The main idea of the proof is to reduce the computation of genus $0$ Gromov--Witten invariants for del Pezzo threefolds to the analogous problem for del Pezzo surfaces.
+This reduction relies primarily on Propositions~\ref{Prop-why.degree.is.678} and~\ref{Prop-Kollar}.
+We begin by recalling the following hypotheses and notational conventions: \begin{itemize} \item $X$ is a del Pezzo variety of dimension~$3$ such that $\ker(\psi) \cong \Z$, where $\Sigma\in |-\frac{1}{2}K_X|$ is any non-singular surface and $\psi\colon H_2(\Sigma;\Z)\twoheadrightarrow H_2(X;\Z)$ is induced by the inclusion $\Sigma\hookrightarrow X$. \item $\mathcal{Q}$ is a pencil of surfaces in the linear system $|-\frac{1}{2}K_X|$; its base locus is an elliptic curve denoted by~$E$. \item $E\subset X$ realizes the homology class $\frac{1}{4}K^2_X$. \end{itemize}

-Let $d\in H_2(X;\Z)$ and let $k_d$ be its associated integer.
-Recall that $\mathcal{C}(\underline{x}_d)$ denotes the set of connected algebraic curves of arithmetic genus $0$ representing the given homology class $d$ and passing through a generic configuration $\underline{x}_d$ of $k_d$ points in $E$ (see Proposition \ref{Prop-Kollar}).